kenmoini/go-zones/README.md

 ## Deployment - As a Container

-GoZones comes with a `Containerfile` that can be built with Docker or Podman with the following command:
+GoZones comes with a set of `Containerfile`s that can be built with Docker or Podman with the following commands:

+### Server Mode Container

 ```bash
 # Build the container